masa-finance/tee-worker/README.md

 **Jobs that return other types of data**

-* `getmedia` / `fetchusermedia` - Returns info about all the photos and videos for a given user.
+* `getmedia` - Returns info about all the photos and videos for a given user.
 The `query` parameter is the profile to search.
 * `gettrends`- Returns a list of all the trending topics.
 The `query` parameter is ignored.
 * `getspace`- Returns info regarding a Twitter Space given its ID.
 The `query` parameter is the space ID.